Florida Orange and Tangerine Varieties Most are Available for Order from The Orange Shop

 reddish-orange of any citrus.
 Easy to peel.

-Internal Characteristics: Light orange interior; some seeds.
+Internal Characteristics: Light orange interior; some

 Origin: A mandarin orange hybrid found growing wild in